objektwerks/scala3/README.md

 >2023+ will see the most significant decline of Scala.

->Scala will become a simple academic exercise, governed by those of a like mind going forward. ;)
+>Scala will become a simple academic exercise, sadly governed by those of a like mind going forward.

 >We knew you well, Scala.
 Fair well, my favorite language of languages.